Pirated movie release types: VOD Rip

-VODRip stands for Video-On-Demand Rip.
+VODRip stands for Video-on-demand rip.
 This can be done by recording or capturing a video/movie from an On-Demand service such as through a cable or satellite TV service.
 Most services will state that ripping or capturing films is a breach of their use policy, but it is becoming more and more popular as it requires little technology or setup.
 There are many online On-Demand services that would not require one to connect their TV and computer.
 It can be done by using software to identify the video source address and downloading it as a video file which is often the method that bears the best quality end result.
-However, some people have used screen cams which effectively record, like a video camera, what is on a certain part of the computer screen, but does so internally, making the quality not of HD quality, but nevertheless significantly better than a Cam or Telesync version filmed from a cinema, TV or computer screen.
+However, some people have used screen cams which effectively record, like a video camera, what is on a certain part of the computer screen, but does so internally, making the quality not of HD quality, but nevertheless significantly better than a Cam or Telesync version filmed from a movie theater, TV or computer screen.